Varol Cagdas Tok

 Legal and jurisdictional friction: effective mitigation often requires coordination across autonomous system boundaries, between organizations in different jurisdictions, and with infrastructure providers.
 The time required for this coordination is time during which the attack is effective.

-None of these economic factors are unique to denial of service, but they are more pronounced here than in other attack categories because the attack itself has no complexity requirement.
 Breaking an application requires finding and exploiting a specific vulnerability.
 Exhausting resources requires only sending enough traffic.

 Historical Trajectory